 Beverly is a tiny town located in the state of Washington.
 With a population of 266 people and just one neighborhood, Beverly is the 316th largest community in Washington.

-When you are in Beverly, you'll notice that it is more blue-collar than most other communities in America.
-35.68% of Beverly’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Beverly is a blue-collar town, with 35.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Beverly is a town of service providers, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in Beverly who work in farm management occupations (35.68%), sales jobs (26.49%), and maintenance occupations (26.49%).

-Beverly’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Beverly’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Compared to the rest of the country, citizens of Beverly spend much less time in their cars: on average, their commute to work is only 16.26 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.